gritzko/replicated.cc/specs/chains.md

 # Op chains

+A chain is a sequence of ops where:
+* the origin is the same
+* ids (and ops) are consecutive and
-A chain is a group of ops from the same origin with consecutive id where each next op references the previous one.
+* each next op references the previous one.

-Chains correspond to simple linear processes, like setting several fields of an object or typing in text.
+Chains correspond to simple linear processes, like setting several fields of an object in one go or typing in some text.
 While a chain is still a group of ops, RON adapts a shortcut notation for these, e.g.

 <pre>
 <font color="#6C6C6C">  1 </font><font color="#729FCF">@12345+origin</font> <font color="#3465A4">:prevop+origin</font> <font color="#8AE234"><b>&quot;Hello world&quot;</b></font>
 </pre>
-(Note double quotes, which is a notation for a chain of chars.
-Single quotes denote an atomic string.)
+Note the double quotes, which is a notation for a chain of chars.
+Single quotes denote an atomic string.

-This chain unrolls into:
+That chain unrolls into eleven ops:
 <pre>
 <font color="#6C6C6C">  3 </font><font color="#729FCF">@12345+origin</font> <font color="#3465A4">:prevop+origin</font> <font color="#4E9A06">&apos;H&apos;</font>
 <font color="#6C6C6C">  4 </font><font color="#729FCF">@1234500001+origin</font>           <font color="#4E9A06">&apos;e&apos;</font>